Missionary Support Teams (MSTs)

 Each Missionary Support Team is given a manual of resources to help its members understand their roles and complete the tasks assigned to them.
 MSTs are never left to flounder on their own.
 EMM's two MST coaches help new teams form and resource each team as members learn their roles and how to function well together.

-The complete MST manual is available to view and includes resources to guide the team in ensuring a missionary's:
+The complete MST handbook is available to view and includes resources to guide the team in ensuring a missionary's:

 - spiritual support